 Do I need a visa?
 How do I get one?

-Most Nationalities require a visa for Turkey which can be purchased upon arrival at Ataturk Airport.
+Most Nationalities require a visa for Turkey, which can be purchased upon arrival at Istanbul Airport.
 There are normally two types of tourist visas.
 A single-entry visa allows you to enter Turkey once.
 After you leave, no matter how long you've stayed in Turkey, you must pay for another visa to enter Turkey again.
 A multiple-entry visa allows you to enter and leave Turkey multiple times within its period of validity (normally 30, 60 or 90 days) at no additional charge.
-Make sure you have cash (US dollars, euros, or pounds sterling) to pay for your visa when you enter Turkey as no travellers cheques or credit cards are accepted, cash only!
+Make sure you have cash (US dollars, euros, or pounds sterling) to pay for your visa when you enter Turkey as no traveler's checks or credit cards are accepted, cash only!

 What are the business hours?

 Unlike the rest of the Middle East, Turkey’s weekend falls on Saturday and Sunday.
 There may be a few hours on Friday afternoons when a few shops are closed for Friday Prayer, but generally everything carries on as normal, especially in big cities.
 Almost all government offices and Banks are open between 8:30 and 5:00, and are closed on Sundays.
 Shopping malls have long hours from 9am to 10pm.

 GMT + 3.
 Turkey is 7 hours ahead of Eastern Standard Time.